 We are in constant search of our raison d’être.
 Whether human, mineral, plant, animal, or microbe, the unit is irrelevant in our pursuit for signs of order in a chaotic landscape as sentient beings probing the few grains that have amassed order in the sands of time.

 Where our own senses end, new tools and technologies push them farther.
-Landsat and Sentinel allow us to peer from heights the Wright Brothers could never have imagined.
+Landsat and Sentinel allow us to peer from heights the Wright Brothers could never have dreamed of.
 We can only speculate at Darwin’s thoughts in an age of next generation sequencing.
 Multivariate statistics, correlated walks, and transformations extend our abilities to dig deeper for signals in the noise.
 Today’s mathematicians, historians, biologists, and artists break down our existence into six fundamental questions, all leading to one:

 WHO ARE WE?